 During my MA studies, I developed a keen interest in the biographies of transcultural novelists who were raised in many countries (like myself), such as Isabel Allende, Aminatta Forna, Abeer Hoque, Yann Martel, Amélie Nothomb and Ilija Trojanow.

 My doctoral thesis examines a range of forms of life writing published in the twenty-first century about the experience of growing up in the second half of the twentieth-century in three or more countries, cultures and languages.
-My project explores how the experience of frequent migration in childhood is represented in life writing by selected creative figures, with particular emphasis on the writers’ literary depictions of constant movement and power relations on the one hand and on how these representations are sustained by the specific forms of life writing on the other hand.
-Not only does migration entail power issues but also child-adult relationships involve hierarchical structures, therefore multiple modes of unrest prevail in these texts.
+My project explores how the experience of frequent migration in childhood is represented in life writing texts by selected creative figures, with particular emphasis on the life writers’ literary depictions of constant movement and on how these representations are reflected in the specific forms of life writing.

-I have presented papers at conferences and workshops, including the GAPS convention (German Association for Anglophone Postcolonial Studies) of 2018 (University of Mainz, Germany, May 2018) and the Postcolonial Studies Association Convention (University of London, September 2017).
+I have presented papers at conferences and workshops, including the GAPS convention (German Association for Anglophone Postcolonial Studies, University of Mainz, Germany, May 2018) and the Postcolonial Studies Association Convention (University of London, September 2017).

 In November 2018, I was granted a 2019 David C. Pollock Scholarship in order to attend the 2019 Families in Global Transition (FIGT) conference in Bangkok.
-I am honoured to be a 2019 David C. Pollock scholar and to be representing the University of Leeds at the conference.
-At the 2019 FIGT annual conference, I will present my research project on the contemporary life writing of creative individuals who migrated frequently in childhood.
+At the 2019 FIGT annual conference, I presented a poster which illustrated how I extend Antje Rauwerda's 'Third Culture Literature' and Ruth Van Reken's 'Cross-Cultural Kid' model to the field of life writing.

 - MA National and Transnational Studies, WWU University of Muenster, Germany, 2013